-6 Exercise of voting rights in the equity portfolios in 2023
+6 Exercise of voting rights in the equity portfolios in 2024

-Exercise of voting rights of directly held shares delegated to CSAM
+Exercise of voting rights of directly held shares delegated to UBS Asset Management

-Asset class Number of GMs Participation rate For management Against management Shares held directly 380 88% 67% 24% Developed countries equities (funds) 3460 98% 93% 5% Emerging markets equities (funds) 4125 99% 84% 14%
+Asset class Number of GMs Participation rate For management Against management Shares held directly 355 94% 89% 11% Developed countries equities (funds) 3737 99% 94% 6% Emerging markets equities (funds) 4505 99% 83% 16%

-The pension fund's voting mandate with CSAM covers all directly held shares.
+The pension fund's voting mandate with UBS Asset Management covers all directly held shares.
 The participation rate at the AGMs shows the (weighted) coverage by our service providers.
+"For" and "against" management refers to the number of agenda items at the AGMs attended.

-7 Exercise of voting rights in 2023 for climate-related agenda items
+7 Exercise of voting rights in 2024 for climate-related agenda items